Snowflake Tutorial

 What is Snowflake?

-Snowflake is a Data Warehouse-as-a-Service (DWaaS).
+Snowflake is a Data Warehouse-as-a-Service (DWaaS) and AI data cloud platform.
 It has an exceptional hybrid architecture and data-sharing capabilities.

 Snowflake can automatically scale up and down to achieve optimal performance.
 So you can store your data and scale your computing seamlessly with Snowflake.